tienfeek/chute-tutorials/Android/Photo Comments Tutorial/README.md

 PhotoCommentsTutorialApp can also be neglected by registering PhotoCommentsApp into the manifest instead of PhotoCommentsTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##PhotoCommentsTutorialActivity.java
-This class is an Activity class that contains a "Start Comments" button.
+This Activity class contains a "Start Comments" button.
 When the button is clicked, PhotoCommentsActivityIntentWrapper starts PhotoCommentsActivity.
 PhotoCommentsActivityIntentWrapper is a wrapper class that wraps the parameters needed for the intent.

 <pre><code>
  @Override